lxsmnsyc/solid-styled/README.md

 You can also use `<style jsx global>` for declaring global styles.

 The main motivation for writing an alternative way of declaring styles with `<style jsx>` is to facilitate the migration from `solid-styled-jsx` to `solid-styled`.
+Possibly, some developers may as well use `<style jsx>` because of their familiarity with adding the styles inside the JSX.

 ## Limitations